 It might be worth saying that squares, cubes, reciprocals, or products of variables (or unknowns in equations) will not occur in linear algebra.
-Well, they will not occur until we get to determinants and eigenvalues when we do encounter some of them.
+Well, they will not occur until you get to determinants and eigenvalues [which come in Hilary term, in MA1S12] when we do encounter some of them.